 - 8. We will continue work to deliver our statutory duties of oversight in relation to the Relevant Professional Organisations.
 We will: - follow-up on our review of Faculty of Advocates conduct complaints system, - follow-up on our review of the Law Society of Scotland's conduct complaints process to assess progress with our recommendations, - follow-up on our review of the Master Policy (building up to the next re-tendering) and assess progress with our recommendations, and - start a review of our approach to the Client Protection Fund.
 [D, Iv, If] - 9.
 We will process an estimated 11 incoming handling complaints (see Appendix 2 for calculations) and maintain our performance and customer service on core process including if we are starting to implement reform (designing and 'dual running' a new system, with only minor changes currently proposed but the legislation not yet finalised).
-[D, If]
+[D, If] - 10.
+We will deliver a programme of outreach to the profession through newsletters, events, meetings with senior stakeholders and roundtables.
+We will consider a pilot of 'drop in' training and engagement for practitioners.
+[Iv, If]

-- 10. We will deliver a programme of outreach to the profession through newsletters, videos, online content, events, meetings with senior stakeholders and roundtables.
-We will consider a pilot of 'drop in' complaints training and engagement for practitioners.
-[D, Iv, P, If] - 11.
-We will use our complaints data and professional insight to develop an approach to scanning for and tracking regulatory risk factors to help identify potential consumer detriment.
-[Iv, P, If] - 12.
-If required, we will review the approved regulator complaints system under the Legal Services (Scotland) Act 2010 to ensure it remains fit for purpose after the eventual launch of the licensed provider scheme and with associated communications and the training of staff (all needing updated, due to delays in the scheme being launched by other bodies).
+11. If required, we will review the approved regulator complaints system under the Legal Services (Scotland) Act 2010 to ensure it remains fit for purpose after the eventual launch of the licensed provider scheme and with associated communications and the training of staff (all needing updated, due to delays in the scheme being launched by other bodies).
 [D, Iv, P, If]